AI chatbots for customer service: 80% fewer support tickets in 2026

 Your inbox is overflowing.
-Your team is answering "where is my package" for the fiftieth time.
-Customers are waiting hours for a response.
-And every month there's an invoice for support staff who mainly handle repetitive questions.
+Your team answers "where is my package" for the fiftieth time.
+Customers wait hours for a response.
+And every month, there's an invoice for support staff who mainly handle repetitive questions.

-Recognizable?
+Sound familiar?
 80% of your support tickets can be fully automated with an AI chatbot.
 Response time from hours to 30 seconds.
 Costs 17% lower.
 Higher customer satisfaction.
-And your team finally focuses on real problems instead of "how do I reset my password".
+And your team finally focuses on real problems instead of "how do I reset my password."

 Companies like Salesforce now handle 1.2 million conversations per month without human intervention.
 This article shows how.